shiba517/ed_so-MSP3/README.md

 * Remove link will remove the user from the database and all their recipes that they have posted.
 It will ask via  a modal whether they are sure they want this to happen.
 * Edit Recipe page (edit_recipe.html) will let the user edit their own recipes.
 This will button will only appear on the users recipes when on the selected recipes ‘chosen recipe’ page
 * Delete button will let the user delete their chosen recipe.
 It will ask via a modal whether they are sure they want this to happen.

+### Future features
+* A logo that is not a icon from fontawsome.com
+* To be able to display recipes in specefic orders such as by name, name of poster etc
+* Adding a favourite/save for later section

+## TECHNOLOGIES USED
+* HTML
+* CSS
+* Materialize - a .css library which also includes use of .js
+* Font awesome - a catalogue of icons for .html files
+* Jquery - A convenient JS library
+* Github - Save and deploy projects useing this
+* Git pod - Platform to write code
+* Balsamiq - software for use fo making skeleton sketches
+* Lucid chart - website where you can make flowcharts
+* W3C Markup Validator - detects any errors in .html files
+* W3C CSS Validator - detects any errors in .css files

+## TESTING
+* first time visitor goals:
+    * As a first time visitor, I want to be able to easily find and see a host of recipes
+    * As a first time visitor, visuals and design of the website must entice me to explore the website
+    * As a first time visitor, I want to see details of the selected recipe in an easy to view layout
+    * As a first time visitor, I should be acknowledged of any dietary elements to the recipe such as meat-free
+* Returning visitor goals
+    * As a returning visitor, I want to be able to know which recipes I have made
+    * Be given suggestions of which recipes to cook
+    * Be able to add to the host of recipes with my own recipes
+    * Able to edit and delete my entries
+    * Search for recipes and even the poster/other users
+* Frequent visitor goals
+    * Save recipes for later viewings
+    * See more and more recipes added to the database
+* Admin goals
+    * Maintain the website
+    * To have the option to delete certain recipes and members

+## DEPLOYMENT
+### Github pages
+The website was deployed onto GitHub via the following steps:
+1. Logging into my GitHub account and creating a new repository
+2. Under the subheading ‘Repository template’, I chose the template given to me by Code Institute from the drop-down menu
+3. I named my repository under the subheading ‘Repository name’ and then clicked on the green button named ‘Create repository’.
+4. Once the repository was created, I was lead to my repository page.
+From here, I clicked on the ‘Settings’ button near the top of the page
+5. Scroll down to the ‘GitHub Pages’ section and click on the text, ‘Check it out here!’, which will be in blue
+6. Under the subheading ‘Source’, click on its only drop-down menu and select ‘Master’ and then click on the button ‘Save’
+7. The repository webpage will now have been created and the link will now be shown to you for your use

+### Making A Local Clone
+You may want to have access via a copy of the repository on your own device.
+There are three ways to do this:
+* Method 1
+1. Login to your GitHub account and open up the repository you would like to copy
+2. Click on the button with a drop-down menu named ‘Code’ which will be placed next to the green ‘Gitpod’ button
+3. You will then have the option to download it on to your system via the ‘Download ZIP’ option

+* Method 2
+1. Open up your preferred IDE and open up the folder where you would the repository to be copied/cloned
+2. In the terminal, type in ‘git clone’ ; do not press enter or anything else
+3. Now login to your GitHub account and open up the repository you would like to copy
+4. Click on the ‘Code’ button again and copy the text given under the subheading ‘HTTPS’.
+A button next to this text gives you an easier way of copying the text
+5. Back to your IDE terminal, after the ‘git clone’, press the spacebar button and paste in the link you copied from the repository.
+Your entry in the terminal should look something like this: ‘gti clone https://github.com/shiba517/MSP2-The-Memory-Game.git’.
+Then press enter
+6. Your terminal will let you know the repository has been cloned and saved to your preferred destination and will be evident when viewing files and folders from your preferred destination

+## CREDITS
+### Content
+* Inpsiration for the fictional story of the aim of the making of the website, written in the Overview section, was inspired by an article found on caltech.edu - [link](https://www.caltech.edu/about/news/scientists-uncover-why-you-cant-decide-what-order-lunch-83881)
+* All written content on the website was created by me

+### Media
+* Colour scheme (#50) by **Five Hundred** - https://visme.co/blog/website-color-schemes/
+* Typography for headings by **Johan Aukerlund** - https://fonts.google.com/specimen/Rubik#standard-styles
+* Typography for non-headings by **Julieta Ulanovsky, Sol Matas, Juan Pablo del Peral, Jacques Le Bailly** - https://fonts.google.com/specimen/Montserrat?query=montserrat
+* Illustration by **Freepic.com** via **Flaticon** - https://www.flaticon.com/authors/kawaii/lineal-color